strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

         host: "*"
 ```

-And the topic where we will send and receive the messages:
+And create the topic where we will send and receive the messages:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2